sighingnow/jekyll-gitbook/_pages/Digital.md

 -   Create a new OR select an existing Global Variable with the following configurations:

 	-   Variable Type: String
--   Default Value: <your free choice>
+	-   Default Value: _your prefered value_
 	-   Make Reportable: Yes
 	-   Make Agent Viewable: Yes
--   Desktop Label: <your free choice>
+	-   Desktop Label: _your prefered value_
 	-   Agent Editable: Yes

 ### 2. Next, login to Webex Connect portal and open your inbound chat flow